alexpolt/alexpolt.github.io/src/empty-value.md

         //delete A::data;
       }

     };

-    void test( A&& object ) { //<--- should we allow binding of an r-value of B to A&& ?
+    void test( A&& object ) { //<--- should we allow binding of an r-value of derived B to base A&&?

       A a{ std::move( object ) }; //Worse than slicing.